Oklahoma State Bureau of Investigation: Office of Professional Standards and Training

 The Office of Professional Standards (OPS) ensures the integrity of OSBI personnel and operations.
 This is done through the oversight of internal investigations, maintenance and security of complaint and investigative records, research and development of agency policies and procedures, and functional reviews of operating units.
-The OSBI is accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-The OPS manages and oversees the OSBI’s participation in the program.
-Integrity in the OSBI begins with the hiring of competent, respected individuals.
-Applicants are initially vetted by personnel assigned within the OPS.
-This is done through a polygraph examination and comprehensive background investigation.
-These processes provide OSBI administrators candid, factual information to ascertain if an applicant is suited for a position with the OSBI.

 The Training Office coordinates all training for the OSBI.
 This includes employee attendance at external training events, coordination and development of in-house training courses and events, and maintaining records related to training received and conducted by OSBI personnel.
 The Training Coordinator evaluates training programs and assists in the development and evaluation of agency training needs.
 The Training Coordinator is the liaison between the OSBI and CLEET for the purposes of compliance for all commissioned officers employed by the OSBI.
 It is the responsibility of the Training Office to provide, coordinate, and/or locate training to assist employees in meeting minimum training requirements for supervisory roles as well as commissioned status.
 The Training Office is the central repository for all agency training conducted by employees and for accreditation of in-house courses.